Zenika/sensei/README.md

 - `cd` into a training material folder (must have `Slides/slides.json`)
 - `sh ../path/to/sensei/run.sh`
 - Navigate to `http://localhost:8080/slides.html` for slides and `http://localhost:8080/labs.html` for labs
-- To generate a PDF of the slides, run `sh pdf.sh` while the slide server is up.

 ### Using Node.js